 - Religious or faith based organizations that have not obtained recognized charitable status; and

-- Individuals; contact us for the SpecFlow+ ambassador licensing program.
+- Individuals; you may however be eligible for the SpecFlow+ ambassador licensing program.